surgekalva7/BasketballML/README.md

-# Basketball Stat Keeper with Drone Integration
+# Basketball Play Decision Analyzer with Drone Integration

 ## Overview
-This application is designed to revolutionize basketball stat tracking by utilizing drone technology.
-The drone captures live footage of the game, and the application processes the data to provide real-time statistics for players and teams.
+This application is designed to analyze basketball players' decision-making during games, helping determine whether they are making the right plays.
+By utilizing drone technology, the application provides a unique perspective to evaluate player choices and improve overall gameplay strategy.

 ## Features
-- **Drone Integration**: Seamlessly connects with drones to capture game footage.
+- **Drone Integration**: Acts as a support referee, offering a better vantage point to capture game footage and assist in decision-making analysis.
-- **Real-Time Stats**: Tracks player performance and team statistics during the game.
+- **Play Analysis**: Evaluates player decisions in real-time, such as passing, shooting, or positioning, to determine optimal choices.
-- **Advanced Analytics**: Provides detailed insights into player efficiency, shot accuracy, and more.
+- **Advanced Insights**: Provides detailed feedback on player efficiency, decision accuracy, and situational awareness.
-- **User-Friendly Interface**: Easy-to-use dashboard for coaches, analysts, and players.
+- **User-Friendly Interface**: Easy-to-use dashboard for coaches, analysts, and players to review play-by-play analysis.

 ## Installation
 1. Clone the repository: